 In the absence of an insurance cover, the following options are available to settle the account balance:

-- If the estate does not have sufficient funds to settle the balance, the heir or executor can apply for re-financing of the vehicle.
+- If the estate does not have sufficient funds to settle the balance, the executor can apply for re-financing of the vehicle.
 The application can be made at any Absa branch, and the normal credit lending criteria will apply.

-- The heir or executor can sell the vehicle to a third party or dealer if they receive an offer.
+- The executor can sell the vehicle to a third party or dealer if they receive an offer.
 The offer is subject to the bank’s approval to ensure that the balance is settled.

 - If the estate has insufficient funds to settle the balance and there are no offers, we will arrange with the executor to uplift the vehicle for sale at an auction.
 The proceeds will be allocated to the account and if there is a shortfall on the balance, the estate will be responsible for the remaining balance.

 - Once the account is settled, the transfer of ownership document and paid-up letter will be delivered to the executor’s offices or to the nearest branch.

 - Please inform the bank of the address where the vehicle will be kept while the estate is finalised.

 - A short-term insurance policy must be in place if the vehicle is being used during the winding-up process.

 - If the vehicle was settled before the deceased’s passing, contact the AVAF Document Hub at firstname.lastname@example.org for the transfer of ownership documents.

 The following information will be required:

 - Contact details